The World of High Fashion menswear after Virgil Abloh (and his rocketing net worth)

 “People are mostly basic aren’t they?” – unnamed Men’s Fashion Editor on the popularity of Abloh’s designs

 Since the runaway success of the Louis Vuitton-Supreme collaboration, hiring a leading proponent of streetwear seems to be a no-brainer – high fashion stops being “my mother’s favourite brand” while the luxury maisons themselves start to appeal to a younger clientele through haute couture perspectives of hype looks.
 In fact, the mix of high-end and streetwear looks was something that Abloh pioneered with Off-White and while its a look that fashion purists like an unnamed men’s fashion editor will denounce as “basic”, in the end, it has become an industry norm, driving vast profits thanks to the entire co-opting of an entirely new audience.
 Like the man, this new trend has opinions split – “People are basic.” or “hype has won and originality is dead” versus “It opens a new front in luxury brand wars” or “It is a new era of fashion”.
-That said, the intersection of hype meeting luxury is not a new concept – in watchmaking, Hublot catapulted from cult-popularity to mass noveau-riche adoption 10 years ago, with 4.8 million instagram followers vs Audemars Piguet’s 2.1 million – but we digress.
+That said, the intersection of hype meeting luxury is not a new concept – in watchmaking, Hublot catapulted from cult-popularity to mass noveau-riche adoption 10 years ago, with 4.8 million Instagram followers vs Audemars Piguet’s 2.1 million and just like Rockford Collections with their men’s wedding ring lines – but we digress.

 “Virgil’s appointment is a significant power move for the Vuitton brand, and one that marks a generational shift.
 Following so quickly on Kim Jones’ success, Virgil’s arrival is a clear signal that LVMH has taken learnings from the runaway success of the Louis Vuitton x Supreme collab, wants to compound the new market Kim found, and propel the momentum even further forward.” – Sarah Mower, Chief Critic, Vogue Runway to a statement to High Snobiety